Xbox's Matt Booty Praises PlayStation Lineup, Wants More High Production Games on Xbox

 The sad part is Xbox used to be right there with Sony as far as quality games.
 I bought an Xbox just for Gears of War and Mass Effect.
 Unfortunately they are still just releasing Gears of War and Halo and haven't really done anything on that level since then it feels like.
 I'm tired of both of those series.
 Game pass has been pretty cool though.

 I totally agree with you.
 The second half of the 360 era was a complete change in management, and I guess they were happy just with what they had and a focus on entertainment causing the Xbone to happen.
-Thankfully most, if not all, the heads that were leading at that time, are now gone.
+Thankfully most, if not all, the heads that were leading at that time are now gone.
 Now, I have more Xbox first-party games that I'm looking forward to personally than Sony's.
 Which I never thought I would say again lol

+The thing Sony has that Microsoft doesn't are movie-level quality of character and world development that is believable, such as what we see in TLOU, Uncharted, God of War.
+Especially important for them to notice is that these big Sony-owned IPs are not set in the future or in a fantasy world as most of Xbox IPs are, but are set on Earth in modern or ancient times, and they have style, a focus on clothing, environment, cinematography, script and believable characters.

+This is what xbox studios don't have that they should work on, but their own versions.